Julie Brown: Career

 Since 2004, Brown has been a commentator for E! network specials, including 101 Reasons the '90s Ruled, 101 Most Starlicious Makeovers, 101 Most Awesome Moments in Entertainment, and 50 Most Outrageous TV Moments.
 In 2005, Brown purchased the rights to her Trapped album from the record label and reissued it herself.
 She also self-released a single, "I Want to Be Gay".
 The single was originally released on Compact Disc only in a cardboard sleeve and made available exclusively through her website, or through eBay (via her own sales representative).
 It later became available for digital download.
 In 2007, she also purchased the rights to her 1984 E.P.
 Goddess in Progress and re-released it as a full-length record with compiled unreleased tracks.
 Later that year, she began touring with her one-woman show, Smell the Glamour.

-In 2008, Brown co-wrote and appeared as Dee La Duke in the Disney Channel film Camp Rock.
-The same year, she joined the cast of the Canadian television series Paradise Falls and began releasing one-track digital singles.
+In 2008, Brown co-wrote and appeared as Dee La Duke in the Disney Channel television film Camp Rock.
+The same year, she joined the cast of the Canadian television series Paradise Falls, and began releasing one-track digital singles.
 In 2011, she released an album called Smell the Glamour, which features satires of Lady Gaga and Kesha, and updated versions of her Medusa songs.

 Beginning in 2010, Brown began a recurring role as Paula Norwood, a neighbor and friend of the Heck family, on the ABC sitcom The Middle.
 From 2010 to 2015, she was a writer for Melissa & Joey, and played a gym teacher in one episode of the show.
 In 2012, she appeared with Downtown Julie Brown as a guest judge on RuPaul's Drag Race.